Undergraduate Student Loans

 From the borrower:

-HFLS reviews and decides on loan applications weekly.
+HFLS reviews and decides on loan applications daily.
 If we have questions about your application or guarantor, you may receive a call or email from a Loan Officer asking for further information before HFLS will make its decision.

-You will receive information within approximately two weeks of your interview advising you whether your loan has been approved.
 HFLS, in its discretion, may decline to make a loan, make a loan in an amount less than that requested, or require different or additional guarantors.